 in the block according to the rate of time passage in that world.
 When players enter a completely new world, things are super dangerous and a crystal may loose its power very fast.
 However, players also have the opportunity to find super powerful NFTs and items in these dangerous worlds.

 Cradles allows players to acquire One World.
 These planets or worlds exist in rare items, which they called space caskets.
 Players who have this item can create a new world where time will start at zero.
 In this world players can acquire resources, learn to build houses, trade assets and so on.
 After creating their own One World, players can enable ‘projection mode’ and allow other players to discover this new brave world from within the main world.
-Thanks to a concept called Mod Slots, each world can have a different gameplay mechanic, ranging from story-driven mechanics, to survival or simply gambling mechanics.
+Thanks to a concept called Mod Slots, each world can have a different gameplay mechanic, ranging from story-driven mechanics, to survival or simply luck mechanics.

 This also means that players can create completely different life forms, before humans come into existence.
 As a result each world in Cradles is basically an alternative timeline.
 Players need to keep up and operate the world.
 Governance is important to keep NFTs alive, completing renovations and so on.
 Without governance, chaos will ensue.
 But when chaos takes over, that particular world will close for a limited time.
 When that happens, staked DRPC tokens on that particular world… will vanish.